open-telemetry/opentelemetry-collector-contrib/processor/logratelimitprocessor/README.md

 the log noise/surge from any service/namespace/pod etc. you can use the rate-limit processor, you can give the fields on which you want to limit logs and add config for allowed rate and interval.<br>
 The processor caches the count of logs in the given interval for each combination of given rate_limit_fields and once logs count starts to exceed the count the processor will start dropping the logs till the interval finish in the best effort way.
-There are no mutex/locks involved, only one atomic counter is used to keep rate-limiter lightweight / easy on resources.
+There are no mutex/locks involved, sync.Map and atomic counter is used to keep rate-limiter lightweight / easy on resources.

 ## Configuration
 | Field             | Type     | Default | Description                                                                                                                                                                            |